atsushiyamadagithub/uclinux-mac-plus/README.md

 ### Boot Procedure

 1. Run buildenv/build.sh to build the Docker build environment
-2. Run user/buildbbb.sh to build the notvelleda bootloader
+2. Make directory bootloader and copy the notvelleda bootloader files to bootloader directory.
 3. Run uClinux/buildbf.sh to build the boot floppy image.
 The resulting image file is floppy.img
 4. Run uClinux/build.sh to build the notvelleda uClinux kernel